Proportional Selection in Networks: Preliminaries

 \section{Preliminaries}

 We consider unweighted simple directed graphs.
-We will interpret nodes as voters and outgoing edges as their support for other nodes, or simply their votes.
-A \emph{graph} (or a \emph{network}) is a pair, $G = (V,E)$, where $V$ is a set of $n$ nodes and $E \subseteq V \times V$ is a set of $m$ edges; the edges are ordered pairs of nodes.
+Yet, our approach can be adapted to take into account weighted edges.
+A \emph{graph} (or a \emph{network}) is a pair, $G = (V,E)$, where~$V$ is a set of $n$ nodes and $E \subseteq V \times V$ is a set of $m$ edges; the edges are ordered pairs of nodes.
 An edge $(u,v)$ is an \emph{outgoing edge} for node $u$ and an \emph{incoming edge} for $v$.
-The set of outgoing edges of $u$ is denoted by $E^+(u)$.
-For a set of nodes $S \subseteq V$, we let $E^+(S) = \bigcup_{u \in S} E^+(u)$.
-The number of outgoing (resp. incoming) edges of $u$ is called \emph{out-degree} (resp. \emph{in-degree}) of $u$ and denoted by $\deg^+(u)$ (resp. $\deg^-(u)$).
+The number of outgoing (resp., incoming) edges of $u$ is called \emph{out-degree} (resp., \emph{in-degree}) of $u$ and denoted by $\deg^+(u)$ (resp., $\deg^-(u)$).\looseness-1